ngs-docs/angus/rmarkdown_rnaseq.md

-## Tables
+### Tables

 Hand writing tables in Markdown can get tedious.
-We will not go over this here, however, if you'd like to learn more about Markdown tables check out the <a href="http://rmarkdown.rstudio.com/authoring_pandoc_markdown.html#tables">documentation on tables</a> at the RMarkdown v2 website.
+We will not go over this here, however, if you'd like to learn more about Markdown tables check out the [documentation on tables](http://rmarkdown.rstudio.com/authoring_pandoc_markdown.html#tables) at the RMarkdown v2 website.

-In his <a href="http://kbroman.org/knitr_knutshell/pages/figs_tables.html">Knitr in a Knutshell</a>, Dr. Karl Broman introduces:  `kable`, `pander`, and `xtable` and many useRs like the first two:
+In his [Knitr in a Knutshell](http://kbroman.org/knitr_knutshell/pages/figs_tables.html), Dr. Karl Broman introduces:  `kable`, `pander`, and `xtable` and many useRs like the first two:

 - `kable`: Within the **knitr** package - not many options but looks nice with ease.
 - `pander`: Within the **pander** package - has many more options and customization.
 Useful for bold-ing certain values (e.g. values below a threshold).